thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task, you updated the **smarthotelweb2** configuration to connect to the Azure SQL Database.

-### Task 9: Configure the public IP address and test the SmartHotel application
+### Task 8: Configure the public IP address and test the SmartHotel application

+In this task, you will associate an Application Gateway with Web Application Firewall (WAF) to replace the Ubuntu VM with the Azure managed service.

+1. Navigate to the **AppGW** Application Gateway

 In this task, you will associate a public IP address with the UbuntuWAF VM.
 This will allow you to verify that the SmartHotel application is running successfully in Azure.